yudintsevegor/FoPSchedule/readme.md

 # Shedule of Faculty of Physics && Google-Calendar.
 This is a little project for shedule of Faculty of Physics(http://ras.phys.msu.ru/table/4/1.htm) and Google-Calendar(https://developers.google.com/calendar) interaction.
+All my app is written with golang.
+For storage data i used MySQL.

 # Content of repository.
 * branch: master (main branch with web-applification)